altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 "L_R::Heavy handed."
 "FL::It would imply,"
 *Flanagan sipped his tea*
-"FL::That it's still a minority of what's left"
-"F::So what, the undernet's the scapegoat" "J_R::That's possible, but a scapegoat general is innocent - that's to be determined."
+"FL::That it's still a minority of who's still around" "F::So what, the undernet's the scapegoat" "J_R::That's possible, but a scapegoat general is innocent - that's to be determined."
 "F::When did all this start"